 To bring in the reds and oranges of the fire traditionally present at luaus, I used spray paint to give tiki tumblers an orange makeover.
 I also incorporated bold red plates and glasses in my table settings, and repurposed a vibrant red and orange sarong as a table runner.

 I also combined Hawaii with Halloween by creating Jack-o-lanterns out of orange and black spray-painted pineapples!
 For a more traditional, yet still luau-worthy Jack-o-lantern decoration, I created these Easy No-Carve Tiki Pumpkins as well.
 Find the details on how to create your own Tiki Pumpkins HERE.

-This luau remained tropical, despite all of the creepy elements, through the use of natural raffia and Hawaiian fringe scattered throughout – table skirts and accents were easy places to incorporate this.
+This party remained tropical, despite all of the creepy elements, through the use of natural raffia and grass fringe scattered throughout – table skirts and accents were easy places to incorporate this.
 I also made sure to have green leaves and traditionally bright Hawaiian flowers and leis to balance out some of the darker colors – like the deep black spray painted leaves, candle holders, and fan placemats.

-Guests at this Haunted Halloween Luau are sure to feel like they have been transported to tropical Hawaii on the spookiest day of the year.
+Guests at this Haunted Halloween Luau are sure to feel like they have been transported to tropical Hawaiian resort on the spookiest day of the year.
 You can get all the details to create it on Fun365 at Oriental Trading.
 Everything you need to See It, Shop It and Make with the click of a button!
 I hope you enjoy all the DIY’s and ideas as much as I enjoyed creating them.

 PIN FOR LATER: